-To sponsor towards our Pesach campaign at this Dire time of Crisis, Click here.
+To sponsor towards our Pesach campaign, Click here.

 The Passover Seder begins with the words, "All who are hungry come and eat; all in need come and join the Passover ritual."